SECURITY ATTACHMENT for DOCUSIGN SIGNATURE

 9.4 Conditions of Audit.

-(a) Audits conducted pursuant to this Security Attachment must: (i) be conducted during reasonable times and be of reasonable duration; (ii) not unreasonably interfere with DocuSign’s day-to-day operations; and (iii) be conducted under mutually agreed upon terms and in accordance with DocuSign’s security policies and procedures.
+- Audits conducted pursuant to this Security Attachment must: (i) be conducted during reasonable times and be of reasonable duration; (ii) not unreasonably interfere with DocuSign’s day-to-day operations; and (iii) be conducted under mutually agreed upon terms and in accordance with DocuSign’s security policies and procedures.
 DocuSign reserves the right to limit an audit of configuration settings, sensors, monitors, network devices and equipment, files, or other items if DocuSign, in its reasonable discretion, determines that such an audit may compromise the security of DocuSign Signature or the data of other DocuSign customers.
 Customer’s audit rights do not include penetration testing or active vulnerability assessments of the Production Environment or DocuSign Systems within their scope.

-(b) In the event that Customer conducts an audit through a third party independent contractor, such independent contractor must enter into a non-disclosure agreement containing confidentiality provisions substantially similar to those set forth in the Agreement to protect DocuSign’s confidential information.
+- In the event that Customer conducts an audit through a third party independent contractor, such independent contractor must enter into a non-disclosure agreement containing confidentiality provisions substantially similar to those set forth in the Agreement to protect DocuSign’s confidential information.

-(c) Customer must promptly provide DocuSign with any audit, security assessment, compliance assessment reports and associated findings prepared by it or its third party contractors for comment and input prior to formalization and/or sharing such information with a third party.9.5 Remediation and Response Timeline.
+9.5 Remediation and Response Timeline.
 If any audit performed pursuant to this Security Attachment reveals or identifies any non-compliance by DocuSign of its obligations under the Agreement and this Security Attachment, then (a) DocuSign will work to correct such issues; and (b) Customer may request feedback and information regarding corrective and remedial actions taken in relation to such audit for no more than 60 days after the date upon which such audit was conducted.